cbg-ethz/COMPASS/Experiments/preprocessing/README.md

 ## Whitelist

-In case, you already know which mutations to include in the analysis, the list of mutations can be passed as the whitelist argument (see `mutations.csv`) as an example.
+In case, you already know which mutations to include in the analysis, the list of mutations can be passed as the whitelist argument (see `mutations.csv` as an example).
 Otherwise, the script will attempt to select somatic variants present in some cells but not others, as well as germline variants that might be affected by LOH.

 ## Population Frequency